 Olsen and Bettany have had the benefit of working together since their characters were first introduced in 2015’s Avengers: Age of Ultron, and the show is all the better for it.
 Their delightful chemistry and comic timing make them a joy to watch, but it’s their ability to instantly shift from light to dark with a shared look or a single syllable that shows what a formidable double-act they are.
 Among the supporting cast, Hahn especially crackles with energy as the couple’s overly friendly next-door neighbor, Agnes (or whatever her real name may be).

-Although only two episodes have been released so far, it’s encouraging to see that the show takes its TV influences seriously.
+The show takes its TV influences seriously.
 There’s a wealth of detail in every scene, from the costumes to the sets to the dialogue to the opening credits.
 The writers play with nostalgia in creative ways, winking at the audience but never mocking the source material.
 The only drawback to this approach is the implied assumption that the audience is familiar with the meta context, not just the television shows referenced but the MCU films as well.
 Someone with gaps in their pop-culture knowledge could probably still enjoy WandaVision on its own, but they’d be missing out on the layers of meaning that make it all the more impressive.

 Marvel fans, TV fans, comic book fans, or pretty much anyone who likes shows with an interesting twist should find something to enjoy here.
 It’s fairly tame for the rating, though younger viewers who haven’t watched a lot of Nick at Night or vintage reruns might not get all the references.